1bhavesh1/Linear-Regression-Project-/Data/redme.md

-This contains the data csv file
+This contains the dataset csv file